Prodigy Finance: History

 Prodigy Finance started with a peer-to-peer funding programme for INSEAD students.
 Alumni invested in bonds which enabled students to study their MBA at that institution.
 Leveraging this peer-to-peer lending, Prodigy Finance began offering loans to MBA candidates enrolled at other leading business schools.

 In 2014, Prodigy Finance announced the launch of a US$25 million Education Note in partnership with the Credit Suisse Impact Investing and Microfinance team.
 The Education Note has a focus on students from emerging markets, enabling them to study at top postgraduate programmes.

 In 2015, Prodigy Finance announced a $12.5 million equity investment from Balderton Capital and various angel investors, and $110 million in loan capital from Credit Suisse, Deutsche Bank and other private investors.

 In 2017, Prodigy Finance announced a $240 million fundraise.
 This included a $40 million Series C equity round led by international venture capital firm Index Ventures, with participation from Balderton Capital and AlphaCode; and a $200 million debt facility led by a global investment bank.

 Loans for international students

 Prodigy Finance supports postgraduate programmes in the fields of business, engineering, public policy, law and health sciences.

 This includes the Financial Times Top 100 ranked business schools, such as INSEAD, Wharton, Chicago Booth, IESE, Columbia Business School, London Business School, Imperial College Business School, Emlyon Business School, NUS, University of Oxford's Saïd Business School, Stanford, and Yale School of Management.

-To be eligible for a loan, students must be studying outside of their home country, or country of residence.
+To be eligible for a loan, students must be studying outside their home country, or country of residence.
 One exception is in the United Kingdom, as Prodigy Finance can lend to domestic students.
 Applicants must already be accepted at a participating institution to qualify.